 Louw studied and later taught at Central St Martin's School of Art, London.
 His work is directed toward developing a new understanding and definition of sculpture and has been featured in seminal exhibitions such as When Attitudes Become Form (1969) and Between Man and Matter (1970).

-He continues to provoke debate and dialogue whether by incorporating the Stars and Stripes, animal bones, or fluorescent tubes into his work, to make his political and social commentaries.
-Louw's work is included in the Tate Collection.
+His work provokes debate and dialogue, whether by incorporating the Stars and Stripes, animal bones, or fluorescent tubes to make political and social commentaries, and is included in many notable collections including the Tate.